opfesoft/sol-docs/db/world/smart_scripts.md

 </p></td>
 <td><p><br />
 </p></td>
 <td><p>PointId is called by SMART_EVENT_MOVEMENTINFORM.
 Continue this action with the TARGET_TYPE column.
-Use any target_type, and use target_x, target_y, target_z as the coordinates; if an entity is specified as target and also coordinates are set (target x,y,z) those coordinates are handled as offset from the target's position.
+Use any target_type, and use target_x, target_y, target_z as the coordinates; if an entity is specified as target and also coordinates are set (target x,y,z) those coordinates are handled as offset from the target's position (max.
+50 absolute offset allowed).
 If ContactDistance > 0 and also target_o is set use target_o as distance, otherwise just use ContactDistance.</p></td>
 </tr>
 <tr>
 <td><p>SMART_ACTION_RESPAWN_TARGET</p></td>